 Below are 11 Key Performing Indicators (KPIs) to measure the success of an event marketing activity:

 - Registrations: Tickets are the first thing that gets out for the public for any event.
 Online registration options are made available through ads or landing pages.
-Marketers could analyse the number of tickets that got sold out and the ticket type, which has maximum demand.
+Marketers could analyze the number of tickets that got sold out and the ticket type, which has maximum demand.
 If registrations are free, then event managers could identify which channels are drawing more registrations.

 - Gross Revenue: It is one of the major indicators of measuring the success of a paid event.
 The key insights for creating gross revenue metric could be demography of attendees, the type of tickets that were sold out most quickly, and the peak time of the year when the ticket sales were high.